-- Regular pay increases. - Life, Medical, Dental, Disability, and Vision Insurance Benefits are available on the 1st of the month following your first 60 calendar days of employment. - Access to CareATC, our on-site medical clinic, on first day of employment is available at no cost for fulltime employees and their dependents.
-CareATC provides UTA employees and their dependents with a health and wellness center to treat both acute and chronic conditions such as the common cold and the flu, high blood pressure, and diabetes.
+- Regular pay increases. - Life, Medical, Dental, Disability, and Vision Insurance your first 30 calendar days of employment are considered your orientation period, then you have 60 calendar days and benefits are available on the following 1st of the month. - Access to CareHere, our on-site medical clinic, on first day of employment is available at no cost for fulltime employees and their dependents.
+CareHere provides UTA employees and their dependents with a health and wellness center to treat both acute and chronic conditions such as the common cold and the flu, high blood pressure, and diabetes.
 They also provide annual physicals, health coaching, lab work, sleep apnea testing, and much more, all at no cost to the employee.
 Once enrolled in UTA's health plans the insured employees and their dependents may continue using the clinic.
 Should employees elect to waive enrollment in UTA's Health Plans, they will no longer have access to the clinic.
 Please note, if you choose to enroll in UTA's Health & Wellness Program, PACE you can save up to \$1,000 a year on medical premiums.
-Information regarding this benefit will be included in your benefit enrollment packet. - Vacation-5 days after completing training, 10 days after 1 year of service, 15 days and one floating holiday after 7 years of service, 20 days and two floating holidays after 14 years of service, and 25 days after 25 years of service. - Paid holidays and personal time. - Two retirement plans: - o Defined Benefit (pension) plan after six months of service (UTA paid). - Deferred Compensation 457 plan after one year of service.
+Information regarding this benefit will be included in your benefit enrollment packet. - Vacation-5 days after completing training, 10 days after 1 year of service, 15 days and one floating holiday after 7 years of service, 20 days and two floating holidays after 14 years of service, and 25 days after 25 years of service. - Paid holidays and personal time. - Two retirement plans: - Defined Benefit (pension) plan after six months of service (UTA paid). - Deferred Compensation 457 plan after one year of service.
 UTA matches your contribution up to 2% of your annual pay. - Retiree Medical Program helps you build savings to fund medical expenses after retirement. - Enjoy wellness benefits, including access to workout equipment, fitness testing, cholesterol testing, weight loss, and smoking cessation programs. - Tuition reimbursement - Employee Assistance Plan (EAP).
-They can help you and your family with life's difficulties, such as marital, family, financial, medical, legal, or job problems. - Annual \$270 uniform voucher after 1 year. - Free transit passes for you, your spouse, and any legal dependents up to age 23.

-• Employee wellness programs and incentives, including in-house exercise facilities.
+They can help you and your family with life's difficulties, such as marital, family, financial, medical, legal, or job problems. - Annual \$270 uniform voucher after 1 year. - Free transit passes for your dependents upon graduation from training.
+You will already have a pass. - Employee wellness programs and incentives, including in-house exercise facilities.
 Your spouse can participate as well.
 Employees can participate in our wellness program to receive a discount on their health insurance premium.